srmklive/laravel-paypal/README.md

 The response from this will include an order ID which you will need to retail, and a links collection so you can redirect the user to Paypal to complete the order with their payment details

-When the user returns to the notifcation url you can capture the order payment with
+When the user returns to the notification url you can capture the order payment with
 ```php
 $provider->capturePaymentOrder($order_id); //order id from the createOrder step
 ```